-After a successful pilot in 2020, the Orchard Project is expanding its ecosystem of support to dramatic audio storytelling.
-This will provide new opportunities and parallel tracks of opportunity to projects we are already working on.
+Since 2020, the Orchard Project has expanded its ecosystem of support to dramatic audio storytelling.
+The OP Audio Lab provides new opportunities and parallel tracks of opportunity to projects we are already working on.
 The Audio Lab is not limited to writers for TV and playwrights, but rather it is intended to give any writer who has an interest and idea for an audio project the space and support to cultivate their work.

 The lab will meet together once a week for group work, have additional panels with industry professionals working in the audio field, and have OP office hours as desired.
 The virtual weekly meetings tend to take a writers’ room format, where group feedback and comments are encouraged.

 As with our other programs, the Audio Storytelling Lab has its roots in the same theatrical community that has served the Orchard Project’s history, although we welcome applicants of all artistic backgrounds.

 The Audio Lab is an idea, pitch, and early development focused lab created for the exploration of an audio idea and the expansion of its writing through group and professional feedback.
 The selected fellows are individuals who are excited about fostering community with a group of diverse and passionate peers and committed to the development of their ideas with an appetite for feedback.
 The fellows are individuals who are curious and committed to understanding and developing their own writing and world-building with the goal of innovative “audio first” dramatic writing.

 This lab looks to engage with new forms of audio storytelling that move beyond the traditional “radio play,” encouraging storytellers to experiment with “audio first” storytelling and utilize other unique storytelling opportunities the format provides.